Girls Equipment

 Goggles or headgear (the thing that looks like a helmet) are worn to protect the eye sockets and face.
 The brand and/or model is really about personal preference and most will fit a variety of faces.
 Goggles do not fit over eye glasses so if the player wears glasses to play they will need to get headgear.
 Any goggle that fits and is relatively comfortable (we want our players to keep the goggles on) will be fine as long as it has an SEI certification stamp.
 You can try on and purchase several different models at Tama Lacrosse in Kirkland, Play It Again Sports in Lynnwood (they carry new gear in addition to used and offer a 10% discount for Shoreline Lacrosse), and at Dick's Sporting Goods in Northgate, or order online from any lacrosse retailer.
 The Cascade women's LX headgear (one size) is stocked at Tama Lacrosse and Play It Again Sports but not at Dick's.
 It is also widely available online.
 Click here to see the goggle and headgear offerings at SportStop.com

 Neither our club nor league have any restrictions on color, so you can choose any color you want.
-If you feel like you want to match our team uniforms, your best bets are teal, navy blue, black, white, or gray.
+If you feel like you want to match our team uniforms, your best bets are navy blue, teal, black, white, or gray.

 Gloves